-The only time the Site can collect stormwater samples is during a qualifying rain event, characterized by two conditions: 1) at least 72 hours must have elapsed since the previous flow event, and 2) the sample collection should occur during the first 30 minutes of the flow event.
-SRS continued to use wireless technology to send immediate text notifications of rain events and to start automated samplers at specific locations.
-This allowed SRS to comply with the SCDHEC permit requirement of sampling within 30 minutes of stormwater flow.
+SRS typically collects stormwater samples during qualifying rain events, characterized by two conditions: 1) at least 72 hours have elapsed since the previous flow event, and 2) the sample collection should occur during the first 30 minutes of the flow event.
+For certain sampling locations, SRS continued to use wireless technology to send immediate text notifications of rain events and to start automated samplers.
+SRS also uses sample bottles installed in some outfalls that fill when the flow reaches the bottle inlet.
+These practices allowed SRS to comply with the SCDHEC permit requirement of sampling within 30 minutes of stormwater flow.
+SRS collects grab samples in a few locations where automated installations are not possible due to the construction of the outfall.